Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 \subsection{Setup}

 We considered 6 publicly available datasets shown in Table \ref{Table::ExperimentalDatasets}.
-We chose these datasets to allow for comparisons with other work, and to see how methods are affected by factors such as class imbalance, the number of features, and feature encoding.
+We chose these datasets to see how methods are affected by factors such as class imbalance, the number of features, and feature encoding.
 For each dataset, we fit risk scores using \RiskSLIM{} and 6 baseline methods that post-processed the coefficients of the best logistic regression model built using Lasso, Ridge or Elastic Net.
 We used each method to fit a risk score with small integer coefficients $\lambda_j \in \{-5,\ldots,5\}$ that obeys the model size constraint $\zeronorm{\lambdab} \leq \zeronormmax{}$.
-We considered target model sizes $\zeronormmax{} \in \{2,\ldots, 10\}$ to benchmark method across a range of model sizes used in practice.
+We benchmarked each method for target model sizes $\zeronormmax{} \in \{2,\ldots, 10\}.$